loociano/MPSM2NetworkPrinting/README.md

 ## How to install

-* **Recommended**: go to Cura → Marketplace.
-Install plugin **Network support for Monoprice Select Mini V2**.

-* Manually: download this repository and move to the Cura plugins directory.
-On Windows, it is `C:\Program Files\Ultimaker Cura 4.6\plugins\`.
+Download the latest [release](https://github.com/loociano/MPSM2NetworkPrinting/releases) and drag and drop the `.curapackage` file into Cura.
+Restart Cura to apply the changes.

 ## How to use

-1. **Important**: due to [a bug](https://github.com/Ultimaker/Cura/issues/7739) in Cura, only one network plugin can be enabled when adding network printers by IP address.
-Please click on **Marketplace** and disable `UM3 Network Printing` plugin temporarily to add the printer.
+1. **Important**: due to [a bug](https://github.com/Ultimaker/Cura/issues/7739) in Cura, you need to temporarily disable the **UM3 Network Printing** plugin to add the printer over the network.
+Go to Marketplace → Installed and disable **UM3 Network Printing** plugin.
+Restart Cura to apply changes.

 1. In Cura, go to Settings → Printer →  **Add Printer**.